Daddy B. Nice's #64 ranked Southern Soul Artist

 Composed by Donnie Ray Aldredge

 March 7, 2015:

 Donnie Ray's "Who's Rocking You?" is now the #19-ranked song on Daddy B. Nice's Top 100 Southern Soul Songs 21st Century Countdown.

 February 1, 2014: NEW ARTIST GUIDE ALERT!

-Donnie Ray is now the #19-ranking Southern Soul artist on Daddy B. Nice's new 21st Century Top 100 Countdown.
+Donnie Ray jumps all the way from #64 to #19-ranking Southern Soul artist on Daddy B. Nice's new 21st Century Top 100 Southern Soul Countdown.

 Go to Daddy B. Nice's new 21st-Century Artist Guide to Donnie Ray.

 See "Tidbits" below for the latest updates on Donnie Ray.

 To automatically link to Donnie Ray's charted radio singles, awards, CD's and other references, go to "Donnie Ray" in Daddy B. Nice's Comprehensive Index.

 Steeped in the music of the Temptations, the Drifters, Smokey Robinson and Tyrone Davis, Donnie Ray combines a very smooth, soulful delivery with a once-in-a-lifetime melody in "A Letter To My Baby."
 The song has a rocking-the-cradle rhythm that perfectly suits Ray's mellow and mellifluous tenor.